The Luxton Lecture Series

 Title: Examining the Prison-industrial Complex Through a Social Justice Lens

 The Prison-Industrial Complex in the United States houses more prisoners than any other corrections system in the world.
 In this discussion, participants will explore their unexamined thoughts and beliefs about prisoners while also learning about the complexities of this system.
-Using a social justice perspective, this workshop will help clarify the intersections of race, privatization, and social control that inform the Prison-Industrial Complex in the US.
+Using a social justice perspective, this workshop helped to clarify the intersections of race, privatization, and social control that inform the Prison-Industrial Complex in the US.

 Dr. Ann Marie Mires